mwon10/Getting-and-Cleaning-Data/README.md

 The variable descriptions are the following for train and test data:

-'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+'Subject': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+'Activity': Each activity is of the following:
+1 WALKING
+2 WALKING_UPSTAIRS
+3 WALKING_DOWNSTAIRS
+4 SITTING
+5 STANDING
+6 LAYING

+The following Variables are for Time, but are same for Frequency:

-'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+'TimeBodyAccelerometer': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

-'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+'TimeGravityAccelerometer': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+'TimeBodyGyroscope': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.